 Pembroke Castle

 Just a 30 minute drive from Tenby is Pembroke Castle, Henry Tudor’s birthplace (the first Tudor King of England).
 The castle is dominated by a five storey central keep which stands at 80 feet high with great views of Pembroke from the top.
 Not to be missed is the Wogan’s Cavern, a subterranean cave under the castle.
 If your clients count the number of steps to reach the cave the number when climbing back up is never the same!
 One of the few remaining medieval gaols can still be seen inside the dungeon tower.
 It offers daily guided tours, is dog friendly and has a gift shop and café.
+A group discount is available for 20 or more and guided tours for groups are offered at a fee (maximum 25).

 An aerial shot of a large castle with towers alongside the banks of a pond.